 What Are The Most Important Vitamins For Pregnancy?

 If you’re pregnant, you should take extra care to be mindful of your health, both for you and your baby.
-One way to ensure a healthy pregnancy is by taking the proper vitamins and supplements.
-In this blog post, we will discuss the essential vitamins that every pregnant woman needs to take to support her baby’s healthy development and maintain her own well-being.
+One way to ensure a healthy pregnancy is by *taking the proper vitamins and supplements.
+In this post, we will discuss the essential vitamins that every pregnant woman needs to support her baby’s healthy development and maintain her own well-being.

 It is important to note that prenatal vitamins contain the supplements listed below.
-Taking your prenatal vitamin combined with a balanced diet is the best way to make sure that you are providing both you and your baby with all of the vital nutrients you both need for a healthy pregnancy.
+Taking your prenatal vitamins combined with a balanced diet is the best way to make sure that you are providing both you and your baby with all of the vital nutrients you need for a healthy pregnancy.
 Before supplementing outside of your diet and your prenatal vitamin, please consult with your healthcare provider.

 *please note that it is important not to consume more than 2-3 servings of tuna per week in pregnancy

-Studies show that women who take folic acid supplements before and during early pregnancy have a significantly lower risk of giving birth to a baby with neural tube defects or spina bifida.
-Additionally, folic acid also supports the growth and development of the placenta and helps to prevent anemia in expectant mothers.
-While folic acid is available in various food sources, it is difficult to get enough through diet alone.
+While folic acid is available in various food sources, more is needed through diet alone.
 This is why taking supplements is so important during pregnancy.
 At least 400 mcg of folic acid is recommended to reduce the risk of neural tube defects like spina bifida.
-Some women may require more folic acid depending on their own medical history.
+Some women may require more folic acid depending on their medical history.

 Here are a few ways to get folic acid: